Michael Brown: Port Vale manager leaves with club bottom of League Two

 Assistant managers David Kelly and Chris Morgan have been placed in interim charge.

-Chief executive Colin Garlick told the club website: "We are all very disappointed with the start to the season.
+Chief executive Colin Garlick said: "We are all very disappointed with the start to the season.

 "I know Michael and his staff have worked extremely hard to try and rebuild the club and achieve the results that we were looking for but unfortunately, this has not happened."